PI-Victor/PI-Victor.github.io/static/home.md

 ##### Professional interests

-> Mid-level software engineer in Rust/Go or even C++ (i'm willing to pick it up)
-> working on lower level networking or developing, deploying and maintaining
-> distributed services on Kubernetes or AWS/Azure.
-But i'm willing to dive deep
-> into other things, if they are interesting.
-> I also like to improve or port legacy systems to new infra.
+> I'm interested in Rust/Go/C++ low level applications in domains where latency
+> and performance matter, such as, but not limited to: (open-source) projects
+> related to containers, distributed systems, or lower-level software such as
+> cgroups, virtualization, or networking stack components.
+I'd also be open and
+> would like to work in embedded software development.

+> If the job is not fully remote, I'm ok with being in the office one or two
+> days a week max in the Aargau, Zurich, Luzern region.

+> Although i have plenty of experience in infrastructure engineering and ops,
+> i'm only open to advise and mentor others in this domain, but not work in it
+> ever again.
+I am NOT a DevOps/Infra/Cloud engineer.

 * Remote - Part time contracting/consulting work
 * Remote - Full time opportunities if they match the `interested in` description above.
 *I favor opportunities that allow home office full time, even if they are on US hours*

 ##### Tech competencies

-Coding: #Rust, #Go, #Javascript, #Typescript, #Python.
+Coding: #Rust, #Go, #Javascript, #Typescript, #Python, #C++
-Infra: #Kubernetes, #AWS, #Ansible, #Terraform, #Docker, #Pulumni.
+Infra: #Kubernetes, #AWS, #Ansible, #Terraform, #Docker
 CI: #Concourse, #Jenkins, #GitHub, #Gitlab.
 Linux: #Fedora, #Ubuntu. #LFCSA (I'm also a Linux Foundation Certified System Administrator).
 SVC: #GitHub, #GitLab, #Bitbucket.
 Admin: #Confluence, #Trello, #Jira.
 Monitoring: #Prometheus, #InfluxDB, #Grafana, #Thanos.
-Misc: #Jfrog-Artifactory, #Kafka.
+Misc: #Jfrog-Artifactory, #Kafka, #Bazel

 ##### Relevant work experience